Going to parkrun was non-negotiable for Tess, but over time she fell out of love and “felt like a burden”.

 After hearing about the parkwalk initiative she returned to parkrun, feeling welcome and accepted within the community.

-I got involved relatively early on with parkrun.
+I got involved relatively early on with parkrun – I was even on the start line of the first parkrun in the North!
 I’m not going to lie, I’m a bit smug about my low parkrun number (A7714).

 On the whole, I am a pretty positive person, but for some reason I started having negative thoughts when it came to parkrun.
 I felt the pressure of getting around and I was worried about letting my friends down, as they were at the back with me.
 I thought they were sacrificing their parkruns, and I was worried about making the amazing volunteers wait in the cold for me to finish.